2022 Charitable Giving Strategies

 The DAF changes would attempt to address a timing mismatch perceived between the income tax deduction and the production of charitable good and services.
 As an example, contributions to a nonqualified DAF would not allow a charitable deduction until the sponsoring organization sells the donated property, cash contributions or proceeds from the sale of donated property are distributed to charities, and the amount of the deduction matches that of the distribution.

-If enacted, the proposed legislation would go into effect after December 31, 2021, and would introduce several changes that would also affect private foundations.
+If enacted, the proposed legislation would introduce several changes that would also affect private foundations.
 This includes changes relating to calculating compliance with the 5% annual payout requirement and calculating excise tax obligations among other details.